-Cyprus as an island is surrounded by coast and its beaches will each amaze you with their own extraordinary unique characteristics.
+Cyprus being an island is surrounded by coast and its beaches will each amaze you with their own extraordinary unique characteristics.
 Cyprus has some of the leading tourist resorts of Europe making it a perfect location for studies in Hospitality & Tourism Management, as well as for Culinary Arts with its expansive Cypriot cuisine mixing the tastes of the region from Greek to Middle Eastern.

 The History and Culture of Cyprus is among the oldest in the world.
 Archaeological excavations date this back some 9,000 years.
 The island’s rich cultural landscape involves hundreds of archaeological sites scattered all over the island, representing the various historical periods in the island’s evolution.